aungshanbo/k3s-aws-terraform/README.md

 ## Features

 - **Automated Deployment:** Utilizes Terraform to provision AWS infrastructure and set up K3s.
-- **High Availability:** Configures EC2 Auto Scaling for master and worker nodes to maintain desired cluster size.
+- **High Availability:** Configures EC2 Auto Scaling for master and worker nodes to maintain desired cluster size and Watch the Node Ready and Node Ready to delete with cron service.
 - **Cost-Effective:** Implements a lightweight Kubernetes distribution suitable for various workloads.

 ## Prerequisites